 But wait a minute – where on earth is Daylesford?
-That was the first question I asked – most people think of Australia as just Melbourne and Sydney and Perth, but don’t remember that Australia is actually quite a big place and not just made up of outback!
+That was the first question I asked – most people think of Australia as just Melbourne and Sydney and Perth, but don’t remember that Australia is actually quite a large land mass and not just made up of outback!
 Still, Daylesford was a place I had never heard of before, so I really was quite keen to check out what this alternative destination had to offer.

 However, the thing about being an Occasional Traveller is that life often gets in the way of things, and without much leave days left, it didn’t look like I was going to be able to make this trip up (boo~~).
 So I decided to enlist a little bit of help from a friend who was going to be up in Melbourne that month, and asked her to take a little detour from her month-long Melbourne adventure and check out what Daylesford was like on my behalf – you might have seen some of the pix if you’re following me on instagram.

-So please say hi to guest writer J, and I’ll let her tell you a little more about her awesome experience in Daylesford and how you can get up there for a quick getaway.
+So please say hi to guest writer J who also helped me visit Bintan, and I’ll let her tell you a little more about her awesome experience in Daylesford and how you can get up there for a quick getaway.
 I put all the spots in a convenient google map for you.

 So, this is long overdue.
 Lesson learned – it may not be a very good idea to come out of a month-long break away from home and hit the ground running the very next day.
 But all the same, thanks Jac for this amazing opportunity.
 I’m STILL dreaming of Daylesford, so here’s a throwback to my Winter Staycation in August 2014.

 Daylesford was beautiful to behold – None of the shine of the modern city; just all things natural and soothing for what makes a person so at home in a place that calls itself the Well-Being Region.
 While the area is known for its spas and bathhouses, I think Daylesford has a lot more to offer to anyone who needs a good getaway.
 I could have stayed a lot longer than three days easily!